What is it?

 A randomised study by McMillan published in the Journal of Hand Surgery in July 2012 reported that the combination of needle aponeurotomy with injections of corticosteroid (triamcinolone) produced a greater improvement at 6 months than the use of needle aponeurotomy alone.

-At Melbourne Hand Surgery Dr Jill Tomlinson performs needle aponeurotomy on a Friday or Monday morning.
+At Melbourne Hand Surgery Dr Jill Tomlinson performs needle aponeurotomy on a Monday, Thursday or Friday morning.
 You can see a hand therapist at the practice immediately after the procedure to have your night splint to be made.
 The main post-procedure restriction is that you need to avoid performing dirty tasks (eg cleaning the toilet or gardening) over the weekend.
 Plus, you are not able to drive home from your appointment after having the procedure - you will either need someone to drive you home or you can take a taxi or public transport.
 Most people are able to return to work as normal on Monday.

 Occasionally patients who have had multiple previous surgeries may request amputation as an option to address an immobile, contracted finger.
 In some advanced cases amputation may be the best option for restoring hand function, but this is very uncommon.